 - 2. Select the station/scan you would like to assign to a layer - 3.
-Tap on the Layer Assignment icon box.
+Tap on the Layer Assignment icon - 4.
+The Layer Assignment menu will appear and you will have the option to either create a new layer or open up your layers panel to assign it to an existing layer.

-5. To assign to an existing layer click on the menu icon to the right of the text
+5. To assign to an existing layer click on the menu icon to the right of the text box.